ArqiesAr/FFmpeg-Kit-Python/README.md

 #### NOTE: If you are having lower quality exports, add "-q:v 1 -q:a 1" before your output file/path.
 1 for highest.

 #### 1) Installing NDK r25c using sdkmanager.
-Install sdkmanager using your package manager (as ROOT).
+Install sdkmanager using your package manager (as ROOT/sudo).
-`apt/dnf install sdkmanager` or `pacman -S sdkmanager`
+`sudo apt/dnf install sdkmanager` or `sudo pacman -S sdkmanager`
-then, Install the right ndk using - `sdkmanager --install "ndk;r25c"` Note down the path the ndk installs to, it is required in next step.
+then, Install the right ndk using - `sudo sdkmanager --install "ndk;r25c"` Note down the path the ndk installs to, it is required in next step.

 ##### 2)   In Buildozer spec file add Basic requirements/library and the ndk path of last command.
 (Alongside what you already have)